fierval/deep-reinforcement-learning/p3_collab-compet/Report.md

 Agent identity participates in advantage computation during advantage normalization step, where each advantage is normalized based on mean and standard deviation of the advantages belonging to the agent for which it is computed.

-During the test phase, the `act` function of the agent receives agent's index together with the state for action computations.
-Actions are sampled from the distribution learned during training.
+During the test phase, the `act` function of an agent receives the agent's index together with the state for action computations.
+Actions are sampled from the distribution, parameters for which are computed by the model learned during training.

 ## Experiments